davedoesdev/qlobber/README.md

   - `{String} wildcard_some` The character to use for matching zero or more words in a topic.
 Defaults to '#'.
 MQTT uses '#' too.

-  - `{Boolean} cache_adds` Whether to cache topics when adding topic matchers.
+  - `{Boolean|Map} cache_adds` Whether to cache topics when adding topic matchers.
 This will make adding multiple matchers for the same topic faster at the cost of extra memory usage.
 Defaults to `false`.
+If you supply a `Map` then it will be used to cache the topics (use this to enumerate all the topics in the qlobber).

 <sub>Go: [TOC](#tableofcontents)</sub>